 - South Park

-- In the episode Butt Out Believing Kyle is going to sneak behind his back to steal the commercial position for the Anti-Smoking team, Cartman sneaks into Kyle's house to nail his bedroom door at night.
+- In the episode "Butt Out", believing Kyle is going to sneak behind his back to steal the commercial position for the Anti-Smoking team, Cartman sneaks into Kyle's house to nail his bedroom door at night.
 It turns out not only was Kyle just getting back to his room after getting a glass of water, but the door opened the other way.
 This still didn't stop Cartman from boarding up the door once Kyle went into his room.

-- Which is another poke at history: The townspeople hire the only Chinese member of their town to build the wall to keep out Mongolians, because they have so much experience doing so.
+- The Shitty Wall built to keep outsiders out of South Park because they will kidnap their children.
+Goddamn Mongorians!
+Which is another poke at history: The townspeople hire the only Chinese member of their town to build the wall to keep out Mongolians, because they have so much experience doing so.

-- In Somalia US troops decided to use the much-vaunted 'sticky foam' to create a barrier against rioters.
-The Somalis watched in some puzzlement as the strange substance hardened into a barrier…then they just climbed over it.
+- In Somalia, US troops decided to use the much-vaunted 'sticky foam' to create a barrier against rioters.
+The Somalis watched in some puzzlement as the strange substance hardened into a barrier then they just climbed over it.